blakbox23/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Social media app with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> This project is a social media app with basic styling.
+Here we are creating friendship like Facebook.
+Users can confirm, Ignore and delete the friend request of any other user.
+Users can also post here.
+Meanwhile, he can also comment and like/dislike the post of another user.

 ## Built With

-- Ruby v2.7.0
+- Ruby v2.7.3
 - Ruby on Rails v5.2.4

 ## Live Demo